 After breakfast we’ll head to the Stari Grad (Old Town), a UNESCO World Heritage Site and the former independent republic of Dubrovnik.
 We’ll learn about several important sites, and from there you can choose to take the hour walk around the old fortress wall with unbelievable views overlooking the charming old town and Dalmatian coast.
 You’ll have the rest of the morning and afternoon to wander through the cobblestone streets, do some shopping and enjoy local cuisine.
 Or, consider a hike up Mt.
 Srj for spectacular views.
 We’ll reconvene in the evening for Farewell Dinner of local specialties.

 Meals: B, D

-Depart at any time with transportation to the Dubrovnik airport arranged and provided for you — or stay a couple of more nights on your own as there is so much to see in this region!
+Depart at any time with transportation to the Čilipi Dubrovnik airport (DBV) arranged and provided for you — or join for our Montenegro add-on.

 Trip price based on double occupancy.
 You'll be paired with a roommate of your same gender unless you request your own room.

 $2495 per person - double occupancy